Moya/contributors/Core Team.md

 # Moya Core Team

 The Moya Core Team is a group of Moya contributors that have demonstrated a lasting enthusiasm for the project and community.
+The Core Team has GitHub admin privileges on all Moya repos.

 ## Core Team Responsibilities